-Please answer the following questions in a brief written report (1page), and hand it in not later than Jan 14 2008 with your name.
+Please answer the following questions in a brief written report (1 page), and hand it in not later than 9.
+Dez 2009 with your name.
+From n students, there should be n different reports.

-- Which classification level is common to both 1ftt and 1apl in CATH and SCOP? - For the immunoglobulins, describe the hierarchy in CATH and SCOP that leads to a protein such as 1bww - Fill out a table comparing the 1ili and 1gxw as outlined above. - Note down whether you could see any similarity between the two proteins when using the initial sequence-based alignment (chimera) and the superposition based on structure. - For the classifications which believe in more than one domain, are the domain boundaries similar?
+- Which classification level is common to both 1ftt and 1apl in CATH and SCOP? - For the immunoglobulins, describe the hierarchy in CATH and SCOP that leads to a protein such as 1bww. - Fill out a table comparing the 1ili and 1gxw as outlined above. - Note down whether you could see any similarity between the two proteins when using the initial sequence-based alignment (chimera) and the superposition based on structure. - For the classifications which believe in more than one domain, are the domain boundaries similar ?